rpclib/rpclib/doc/pages/primer.md

 These are the names that the client can use to call our functions.
 There is nothing stopping you from binding functions to names that are different from what they are named in your source, too.
 But usually you will want to avoid that and aim to keep the principle of least surprises.
 It is also possible to bind the same function to multiple names.

+!!! info
-NOTE: Under the hood, each `bind` statement generates at compile-time a wrapper function that takes a `msgpack` object, decodes it into the real parameters of the bound function (if any) and calls it.
+    Under the hood, each `bind` statement generates a compile-time a wrapper function that takes a `msgpack` object, decodes it into the real parameters of the bound function (if any) and calls it.
 If the function has a return value the wrapper is generated so that it encodes the result as a `msgpack` object which the server can send to the client in a response.
 More information on this mechanism can be found in the [Design](design.md) chapter.

 After we exposed the function, we need to `run` the server: